Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Remediate-Policies.md

 {{< /hint >}}

+{{< hint type=Important >}}
+The Azure Landing Zones pattern is _**not**_ officially supported on sovereign clouds like "Azure US Government" or "Azure China".
+However, this script has been update to work with these 2 environments.
+You need to specify the Azure environment you use as a parameter for the script.
+Allowed parameter values are:

+- AzureCloud
+- AzureUSGovernment
+- AzureChinaCloud

+{{< /hint >}}

 To use the script, do the following:

 - Sign in Azure PowerShell with an account with at least Resource Policy Contributor permissions at the pseudo-root management group level